MaskControl: Spatio-Temporal Control for Masked Motion Synthesis: Appendix

 To achieve this, we first generate the entire body and motion for all frames.
 Next, we generate a new prompt related to the next body part, using the previously generated body parts as a condition.
 This process can be repeated multiple times to create motion for each body part based on its corresponding text prompt, as illustrated in Fig. \ref{fig:bodypart}.

 It is important to note that this approach may lead to out-of-distribution generation since the model has not been trained on combinations of multiple body parts with their associated text prompts.
-However, our model handles out-of-distribution generation effectively due to the use of \textit{Logits Editing} and \textit{Codebook Editing}.
+However, our model handles out-of-distribution generation effectively due to the use of \textit{Logits Optimization}.